Abdullah1S1K/Simple-SOS-Game/README.md

 # Simple-SOS-Game
-A simple 2 players SOS game in C++
+A simple 2 players SOS game written in Python